CDCgov/prime-reportstream/prime-router/docs/proposals/0001-authentication.md

 ReportFunction will then validate the certificate, and allow or deny access.
 If the time has expired, access will be denied.
 Appropriate Http Status codes will be returned.
 Note:  No JSON will be returned in these cases (?)

-For our initial release, there is only one access scope associated with the token - the only authorization scope is the ability to upload reports into the api/reports endpoint.
+For our initial release, there is only one scope associated with the token - the only scope is the ability to upload reports into the api/reports endpoint.

 Note: there are no refresh tokens with servert-to-server auths.
 After 5 mins, sender must go back to step 2.